TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

       value_template: "{{ states.input_text.lr_ac_temp_text.state }}"
 ```
 ##### Cover Template
-Let's create a cover template so we can control our temperature entity and now allow any out of range temperature set:</br>
+Let's create a cover template so we can control our temperature entity and now allow any out of range temperature set, please note that my ac unit's temeprature range is 16-32, you can change these values if needed:</br>
 ```yaml
 # covers.yaml
 - platform: template